FajrOmar/it371-dns-server-administration/README.md

 The objective was to build and configure a Linux server environment by implementing three essential infrastructure services: a DNS Server, a Mail Server, and a MySQL Database Server.
 Each service was deployed, configured, tested, and documented to demonstrate practical Linux system administration skills.

-This repository contains the complete project documentation, including implementation procedures, configuration steps, testing results, troubleshooting, and
+This repository contains the complete project documentation, including implementation procedures, configuration steps, testing results, troubleshooting, screenshots, and references.

+⸻

 Project Components: